 What are transgender and gender non-conforming people’s rights to health care?

 Under the Affordable Care Act, the law “prohibits discrimination on the basis of race, color, national origin, sex, age, or disability in certain health programs and activities.”
-Further, the law states that sex-based discrimination "includes, but is not limited to, discrimination on the basis of pregnancy, false pregnancy, termination of pregnancy, or recovery therefrom, childbirth or related medical conditions, sex stereotyping, and gender identity.”
+In 2016, the rule defined protections regarding "sex" to include those based on gender identity, which it defined as "male, female, neither, or a combination of male and female."

 The Transgender Law Center writes that this rule applies to “(1) health settings that receive federal financial assistance, (2) every health program administered by the Department of Health and Human Services, and (3) every health program administered by Title I of the Affordable Care Act.”
 This includes “most hospitals, clinics, pharmacies, labs, and HIV testing sites nationwide" as well as “most types of health insurance and coverage, including Medicaid, Medicare, AIDS Drug Assistance Programs (ADAP) and individual insurance plans purchased through a state or federal health exchange."